-- up and down buttons allow to navigate menus and options; - left and right buttons allow to increase/decrease variable values; - escape button return one upper level back without saving changes; - return button acts as escape, saving the changes.
+- up and down buttons allow to navigate menus and options; - left and right buttons allow to increase/decrease variable values; - escape button return back one level up without saving changes; - return button acts as escape + changes savings.

 The same function can be called with only four arguments (up,down,escape, enter).
-In this simple interface changes are not subject to confirmation, as they take effect immediately.
-To increment/decrement variables values are used the up and down button.
+In this simpler interface schema, changes are not subject to confirmation, as they take effect immediately.
+To increment/decrement variables values use the up and down button.